bgamari/ghc-wiki-import/status/may16.md

 - **Improved generics representation** leveraging type-level literals.
 This makes `GHC.Generics` more expressive and uses new type system features to give more natural types to its representations.

 - A new **DeriveLift language extension**, allowing the `Lift` type class from `Language.Haskell.TH.Syntax` to be derived automatically.
-This was introduced in the spirit of `DeriveDataTypeable` and `DeriveGeneric` to allow easier metaprogramming, and to allow users to easily define `Lift` instances without needing to depend on the existence of Template Haskell itself.
+This was introduced in the spirit of `DeriveDataTypeable` and `DeriveGeneric` to allow easier metaprogramming, and to allow users to easily define `Lift` instances without needing to depend on the existence of Template Haskell itself (see [\#1830](https://gitlab.staging.haskell.org/ghc/ghc/issues/1830)).

 - **More Backpack improvements**.
 There's a new user-facing syntax which allows multiple modules to be defined a single file, and we're hoping to release at least the ability to publish multiple "units" in a single Cabal file.